rokucommunity/rokucommunity.github.io/src/pages/whats-new/2022-10-October.md

 ---

 # Overview
-Welcome to the October 2022 edition of "What's New in RokuCommunity".
+Welcome to the October 2022 edition of "What's New in RokuCommunity."
 Please consider <a target="_blank" href="https://rokucommunity.substack.com/">subscribing</a> to stay up to date with what's happening in RokuCommunity.

 ## Brand new website!
 We are pleased to present our brand new website, [rokucommunity.github.io](https://rokucommunity.github.io).
 This is a great resource for showcasing all of the different projects and tools that are managed by RokuCommunity.